 When it comes to contractor default cases. the government can also allow you to continue performance of the contract by through another subcontract, or another business arrangement with an acceptable third party, provided the rights of the Government are adequately preserved.

-Defenses Under Termination for Default Clause in a Contract
+Defenses Under FAR Termination of Contract Default Clause in Government Contracts

-As a federal government contractor, there are certain legal defenses to the agency’s decision when using the termination clause in a contract.
-For example, the agency should not issue a termination for default if:
+As a federal government contractor, there are certain legal defenses to the agency’s decision when using the FAR contract termination clause.
+For example, the agency should not issue a termination for cause if:

 - The delay in completing the work arises from unforeseeable causes beyond the control and without the fault or negligence of the Contractor.